How Do Multilingual Language Models Remember Facts?: Language Information Flow

-Finally, we study the role of language in the recall prediction of transformer models.
-We employ activation patching \citep{wang2211interpretability} by intervening in the model's computation to identify critical steps.
-Through these analyses, we contribute three key elements to the understanding of the recall process in transformer models: (1) we localize exactly at which layer the relation information flows to the last token; (2) we identify the extraction mechanism in multilingual LLMs; and (3) we explore how language plays a role in recall prediction.
+Previous analyses do not provide insights into \emph{how} the language is included and used during recall.
+In this section, we use activation patching, similarly to \citet{dumas2024how}, to: (1) disentangle when the relation information flows to the last token and when the language information flows, (2) identify which tokens contribute the language information, and (3) interpret the last token representation as a Function Vector~\cite{todd2024function}\footnote{Function Vectors (FV) were originally defined as the mean vector of outputs from specific attention heads.
+Here, we interpret the last token representation as an FV because it triggers a specific execution for different contexts.}.

-Let \(h^l\) be the representation at layer \(l\) of the \textit{last} token in the input.
-For a given input \(p\), we take \(h^l_p\) and patch it into the forward pass of another input \(c\) at the same layer; that is, we set \(h^l_{t,c} \leftarrow h^l_{t,p}\), and then continue the forward pass.
-We refer to the example \(p\) as the \textit{patch} example, and \(c\) as the \textit{context} example (See Figure~\ref{fig:patch_explanation}).
-By patching the last token representation in each layer and measuring the model's predicted output, we can study when the representation contains the information about relation, language, and predicted object, and how cross-lingual these representations are.
+Let \(h^l_t\) be the representation at layer \(l\) of the \textit{last} token in the input.
+For a given input \(p\), we take \(h^l_{t,p}\) and patch it into the forward pass of another input \(c\) at the same layer; that is, we set \(h^l_{t,c} \leftarrow h^l_{t,p}\), and then continue the forward pass.
+We refer to the example \(p\) as the \textit{patch} example, and \(c\) as the \textit{context} example ( Figure~\ref{fig:patch_explanation}).
+By patching the last token representation in each layer and observing the model's predicted output, we can study when the representation contains the information about relation, language, and predicted object, and how cross-lingual these representations are.
+In all experiments, English is used as the patch language.